vnavascues/direct-request-coordinator/README.md

 ### 6. Requesting the Data Provider(s) API(s), processing the response(s) and submitting the result on-chain

-NB: all these steps are follow the standard Chainlink Direct Request Model.
+NB: all these steps follow the standard Chainlink Direct Request Model.

 1. The Chainlink node subscribed to the event triggers a `directrequest` job run.
 2. The `OracleRequest` event data is decoded and the log and request parameters are processed and used to request the Data Povider(s) API(s).